brandur/org/articles/free-certificates.md

   [CloudFlare][cloudflare].
 * Otherwise, you should use [Let's Encrypt][lets-encrypt].

+For example, this site runs on Heroku.
+I have my domain terminated by CloudFront at "https://brandur.org", and CloudFront securely transports content from my HTTPS Heroku address at "https://brandur-org-next.herokuapp.com".

 That's it!
 Now please go out and secure your web properties.

 [acm]: https://aws.amazon.com/certificate-manager/